KeroMichelle/KeroMichelle.github.io/README.md

 layout: page
 ---

+Hi!
+I'm a **game producer** and **designer** attending the USC School of Cinematic Arts.

+   BA in Interactive Media & Game Design (2018 - 2022)
+   Minors in Project Management, Video Game Programming

+My career goal is to deliver impactful, immersive games by crafting collaborative work environments.
+I aim to empower my teammates with the resources and direction needed to overcome challenges and take creative ownership.

+Current favorites: Slay the Spire, Animal Crossing, Rainbow Six Siege

+Click here for my resume.

 ## Installation

 Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.